pratyushmaini/pratyushmaini.github.io/_posts/2020-05-01-pooling-analysis.md

 ## Motivation

-Various pooling techniques, like mean-pooling, max-pooling, and attention*, have shown to improve the performance of RNNs on text classification tasks (Lai et al., 2015; Conneau et al., 2017; Jacovi et al., 2018; Yang et al., 2016).
+Various pooling techniques, like mean-pooling, max-pooling, and attention<b>*</b> , have shown to improve the performance of RNNs on text classification tasks (Lai et al., 2015; Conneau et al., 2017; Jacovi et al., 2018; Yang et al., 2016).
 Despite widespread adoption, precisely how and when pooling benefits the models is largely unexamined.

 In this work, we identify two key factors that explain the performance benefits of pooling techniques: learnability, and positional invariance.
 We examine three commonly used pooling techniques (mean-pooling, max-pooling, and attention), and propose max-attention, a novel variant that effectively captures interactions among predictive tokens in a sentence.